 “You better get ready for the fight,” growled Jenson.
 “Unless you got any other complaints.”

-The fourth and final Robinson vs Fullmer match, while action-packed, proved the most anti-climactic of the series, Fullmer winning a unanimous decision.
-After being staggered by a right hand and then pasted with numerous solid blows in round three, Robinson faded, while Fullmer went on to batter and bully the 40-year-old Sugar Ray about the ring.
+The fourth and final Robinson vs Fullmer match, while action-packed, proved the most anti-climactic of the series.
+After being staggered by a right hand and then pasted with numerous solid blows in round three, Robinson faded, while Fullmer went on to win a unanimous decision after battering and bullying Sugar Ray about the ring.
 A ring which, in truth, was precisely 18 feet by 18 feet.

 Decades later, after Marv Jenson died, his family found inside his steel safe a length of coiled metallic measuring tape.
 It was exactly two feet long. — Michael Carbert